On the Trade-off between Redundancy and Local Coherence in Summarization: Experimental Setup

-Following previously proposed methodologies to measure redundancy in texts \shortcite{xiao2020systematically,bommasani2020intrinsic}, we report the following metrics over source documents and summaries, each metric value is in the range of $[0;1]$ and the higher a metric value is the more redundant a text will be.
+We assess redundancy in a text with the following metrics, each of which computes a value in the range of $[0;1]$, the higher it is the more redundant a text will be.

-\paragraph{Uniqueness (Uniq).} Adapted from \citeA{peyrard-etal-2017-learning}, this metric defines n-gram redundancy in a text as $Uniq= 1 - V(\text{n-gram}) / N(\text{n-gram})$, where $V(\text{n-gram})$ is the number of unique n-grams and $N(\text{n-gram})$ is the number of total n-grams.
-We report the geometric mean among uniqueness values for unigrams, bigrams, and trigrams.
+\paragraph{Inverse Uniqueness (IUniq).} Defined as $\text{IUniq}= 1 - \text{Uniq}$, where Uniq refers to \textit{uniqueness} \cite{peyrard-etal-2017-learning}, a metric that measures the ratio of unique n-grams to the total number of n-grams.
+We report the mean among values for unigrams, bigrams, and trigrams.